Skarlso/blogsource/content/blog/2019-10-15-kubernetes-cluster-part2.md

 ## Service

 Let's expose Prometheus.
-Now, this may come as a surpise if you don't know anything about Prometheus, but this is an in cluster monitoring tool.
-It's usually not supposed to be accessed directly, but through tools like Graphana or used by tools like Alerting and such.
+Now, this may come as a surprise if you don't know anything about Prometheus, but this is an in cluster monitoring tool.
+It's usually not supposed to be accessed directly, but through tools like Graphana or used by tools like Alerting or traefik as a reverse proxy.
 As such, Prometheus does not support authentication or authorization or user management of any kind.
 That is usually taken care of by a reverse proxy or other means written about [here](https://prometheus.io/docs/operating/security/#authentication-authorization-and-encryption) and [here](https://prometheus.io/docs/guides/basic-auth/).

 As such, we can do a number of things.
-We can expose it as a nodeport service such as:
+We can expose it as a NodePort service for example:

 ~~~yaml
 apiVersion: v1